The Girl with the Dragon Tattoo – Review

 It turns out there are a lot of crimes.
 Harriet’s disappearance is just the tip of the iceberg.
 Much of the tale, then, is psychological.
 We learn something about why Lisbeth is the way she is and, maybe, get some insight into people who tend to Aspergers.
 We also get into the minds of some pretty crafty and maybe creepy criminals.
 If The Girl with the Dragon Tattoo is your cup of tea, you will drink every drop.

-The Swedish title is very different, Men Who Hate Women.
+The original Swedish title is very different: Men Who Hate Women.
 (Blomkvist is not one of them.)
 At one point Salander makes an interesting observation.
 She is doing a background check not related to the Vangers and learns that the man she is checking made a girlfriend get an abortion.
 She mutters, “One more man who hates women” (547).
 In the United States abortion is often seen as favoring women, but here Salander has it right.
 The chauvinist pigs want to avoid responsibility.
 The women are stuck.
 Some things are universal.

 Leave a Reply